JLuc/makscribus/README.md

 | ~/dev/scribus/build/15svn | for build files         |
 | ~/dev/scribus/svn         | for svn source files    |
 | ~/dev/scribus             | as main working directory and place for .diff |

+Folders can be changed in editing the settings inside the file at its begining.

 #### Basic use